Splashdown! SpaceX And NASA Astronauts Make History

 Going forward, NASA wants to rely on commercial space taxis for routine flights to and from the orbiting outpost — while the government agency focuses on developing vehicles for a return to the moon.

+The next SpaceX mission with astronauts on board is scheduled for September, and the four astronauts assigned to that mission were watching this historic homecoming with great interest.

+"We were together in the control center here in Houston watching the splashdown," says astronaut Shannon Walker, who said it was an emotional event to watch their colleagues come home safely and to see the spacecraft operate so well.
+"We're very excited that it went as smoothly as it did."

-And SpaceX has plans to take other paying customers to space, including on a trip around the moon and back.
+Besides NASA astronauts, SpaceX has plans to take other paying customers to space, including on a trip around the moon and back.

+"The capsule worked beautifully.
+The operations worked extremely well.
+So we certainly feel comfortable that we're on the right path to carry commercial passengers not too long from now," said Shotwell.
+"Based on the results so far, I'm very comfortable."